1.1. Green Tea (Leaves) Composition

 The two molecules that have gallic acid moeties hanging off the bottom right hand side of the above picture (EGCG and ECG) share properties that are not seen with the other two (EGC, EC, and C); this is because the gallic acid moiety itself may contribute to structure-function.

-Intestinal uptake (bioavailability) of green tea catechins is low, ranging from 1.68% in humans (similar in rats) to up to 13% in mice.
-This low intake is due to the physical structure of catechins (nay, highly hydroxylated polyphenols) which form a large hydration shell and are absorbed via passive diffusion (between intestinal cells) rather than via a transporter.
+Intestinal uptake (bioavailability) of green tea catechins is low, ranging from 1.68% in humans (similar in rats) to up to 13-26.5% in mice.
+This low intake is partially due to the physical structure of catechins (due to being a hydroxylated polyphenols) which form a large hydration shell; they are absorbed via passive diffusion (between intestinal cells) rather than via a transporter.
 Catechin absorption is improved on an empty stomach for both pure EGCG and a decaffeinated green tea extract containing multiple catechins.

 Green Tea Catechins, primarily EGCG, are inhibitors of intestinal sulfurotransferase enzymes which may metabolize other supplements or drugs.
 This property is shared with flavonoids found in green tea like Quercetin.
 The inhibitory potential on this enzyme can also extend to the colon, and exert anti-carcinogenic effects on colonic tumor cells via inhibiting the metabolism of some procarcinogens.

 One study using 400mg and 800mg EGCG with a light breakfast noted that >92% of circulating EGCG was in the free form which has been replicated in other pharmacokinetic studies.
 Interestingly, the higher dose of 800mg EGCG is associated with an increased half-life, suggesting either saturation of EGCG excretion or sufficient inhibition of COMT to preserve itself from methylation.
-Taking EGCG fasted results in a higher Cmax (maximal amount to hit blood) of about 3.5-fold, and the overall AUC was greater fasted; with more significant differences seen at lower dosages.
+Taking EGCG fasted results in a higher Cmax (maximal amount to hit blood) of about 3.5-fold, and the overall AUC was greater fasted.
+More significant differences are seen at lower dosages.

 In the fed state, 400mg, 800mg, and 1200mg EGCG result in an AUC (Area under Curve) of 36.7, 90.89 and 299.4min/ug/mL respectively, and in the fasted state result in 126.96, 254.48 and 685.53min/ug/mL respectively.
 A higher inter-individual variation exists.
 The Cmax at the same dosages were 798.7±573.1, 1,522.4±1,357.8 and 3,371.6±1,651.2ng/mL fasted compared against 141.8±89.1, 294.0±113.5, and 923.6±755.3ng/mL; respectively.
 Other studies note that a once daily oral dose of 400mg hits a Cmax of approximately 234.9±140.9ng/mL with a 24-hour AUC of 95.6±46.8min·μg/ml, and an 800mg dose hits a Cmax of 390.3±231.4ng/mL with the AUC as 145.6 ± 85.1min·μg/ml.
 Increasing the dosage to 1.5g has a Cmax (EGCG) of 326ug/mL whereas increasing the dose further to 3.0g increased the Cmax significnatly (2.5-3.4-fold) and shifted the Cmax to the left (sooner).